avniproject/avni-setup/README.md

 Docker compose requires docker engine to be installed in your machine.
 So install docker engine from [here](https://docs.docker.com/engine/install/#server), then you need to install docker compose from [here](https://docs.docker.com/compose/install/).
-You'll also need VNC to view the emulator, you can download VNC server from [here](https://www.realvnc.com/en/connect/download/vnc/).
+You'll also need VNC to view the emulator, you can download VNC viewer from [here](https://www.realvnc.com/en/connect/download/viewer).

 #### Steps to setup Avni
 - Clone this repository and `cd avni-setup`.